-Today’s appliances are more efficient, harder working, quieter, and have many more features than their older counterparts.
-These efficiencies and features also come with a cost, however: these appliances don’t last like they used to.
+The appliances you buy today are more efficient, harder working, quieter, and have many more features than their older counterparts.
+These efficiencies and features also come with a cost, however: appliances don’t last like they used to.

 So how long should your appliances and home systems last?
 Well, first consider that different brands (like cars) are more reliable than others.
 Then factor in how often you use them.
 A stove that you use only to boil water or for holidays is likely to last longer than one working every day to feed a large family.

-That said, regular care and maintenance of appliances and systems can also help extend their life.
+That said, regular maintenance and care of appliances and systems can also help extend their life.
 And for those times when things fail unexpectedly, a home warranty can help protect your budget from costly repair or replacement.

 Average Life of Home Appliances and Systems